ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 --- abstract

 This document updates the Authentication and Authorization for Constrained Environments Framework (ACE, RFC 9200) as follows.
-First, it defines a new, alternative workflow that the authorization server can use for uploading an access token to a resource server on behalf of the client.
-Second, it defines new parameters and encodings for the OAuth 2.0 token endpoint at the authorization server.
+First, it defines the Short Distribution Chain (SDC) workflow that the authorization server can use for uploading an access token to a resource server on behalf of the client.
+Second, it defines new parameters and their encodings for the OAuth 2.0 token endpoint at the authorization server.
 Third, it amends two of the requirements on profiles of the framework.
 Finally, it deprecates the original payload format of error responses that convey an error code, when CBOR is used to encode message payloads.
 For such error responses, it defines a new payload format aligned with RFC 9290, thus updating in this respect also the profiles of ACE defined in RFC 9202, RFC 9203, and RFC 9431.

 --- middle